oracle/tribuo/docs/FAQs.md

 ### Why is the code broken out by prediction task (e.g. Classification, Regression, etc.)?

-We designed Tribuo to be as modular as possible, with users able to depend on only the pieces they need without additional unnecessary components or third party dependencies.
-If you want to deploy a Tribuo `RandomForestClassifier`, you only need the tribuo-classification-decision-tree jar and it's dependencies; it doesn't pull in TensorFlow, or anything else.
-This makes it simpler to package up a production deployment, as there is a smaller code surface to test, fewer jars and less space used up with unnecessary things.
+We designed Tribuo to be as modular as possible.
+Users are able to depend exclusively on the pieces they need without additional unnecessary components or third party dependencies.
+If you want to deploy a Tribuo `RandomForestClassifier`, you only need the tribuo-classification-decision -tree jar and it's dependencies; it doesn't pull in TensorFlow, or anything else.
+This makes it simpler to package up a production deployment, as there is a smaller code surface to test, and fewer jars and less space used up with unnecessary things.

 This early design choice has lead to some additional complexity in the development of the core Tribuo library, and we're interested to see if the